 The high-impact release of 2018’s Black Panther made one thing crystal clear: the MCU would return to Wakanda before long.
 At this point, T’Challa already had slated appearances in that year’s Avengers: Infinity War and its 2019 follow-up Endgame; but his standalone feature whetted appetites for more stories about the African royal and hero.
 Thus, Marvel Studios immediately set the gears in motion for a second Black Panther feature.
+Here’s everything we know about Black Panther: Wakanda Forever so far.

 What’s the film called?